 The robots of Steam Powered Giraffe are like nothing you’ve ever seen.
 The malfunctioning joke-spewing metal men play a collection of original Vaudeville inspired tunes fused with modern flare and executed in a super-sleek, one-of-a-kind performance.
 More than just a band, Steam Powered Giraffe is an experience that must be seen and heard by the entire family.

-The artists behind the robots started street busking as these quirky characters in January 2008 at Balboa Park, California, and instantly drew the attention of Southern California.
-Since then they've performed at such venues as The San Diego Fair, The San Diego Zoo, The Wild Animal Park, Legoland, Ontario Mills, and numerous Sci-Fi, Fantasy, and Steampunk Conventions.
+The artists behind the SPG robots started street busking as these quirky characters back in January 2008 at Balboa Park, California, instantly drawing the attention of Southern California.
+They have since performed at such venues as The San Diego Fair, The San Diego Zoo, The Wild Animal Park, Legoland, Ontario Mills, and numerous Sci-Fi, Fantasy, and Steampunk Conventions.

 Our masquerade will be the best opportunity to show off your costumes and see some awesome, talented people.
 We have excellent judges, and wonderful competitors.
 We do everything we can to make your costumes look excellent.
 Do you want to compete?
 Get the full cosplay contest details first.